SchneiderMaster/selve-control/README.md

 ## Setup

 Once you've setup Selve Control on your device, you are prompted to enter a Server IP and password.
 These have to match what is configured in your Selve Home Server 2.

 ---

+### Quick Access

+For quick access, there exists a tile that you can add to your watch, which quickly launches Selve Control.

+---